-The Peaceful Runner would like to welcome Ozzie Gontang, Ph.D, for an interview on mindful running.
-Ozzie manages Mindfulness.com -- a website about mindful running, mindful leadership and living life to the fullest in the present moment.
+A mindful running interview with Ozzie Gontang, Ph.D. by The Peaceful Runner.
+Ozzie managed Mindfulness.com -- a website about mindful running, mindful leadership and living life to the fullest in the present moment.

 Ozzie has run 88 marathons and a couple of ultra marathons during his running career.
 He maintained the FAQs for the popular newsgroup rec.running for over ten years, he is Director of the San Diego Marathon Clinic and he is a Certified Pose Method coach.